Roupies/holbertonschool-simple_shell/README.md

 *   How to clone:

-    Step 1: Clone a repository, Git creates a local copy of it
+Step 1: Clone a repository, Git creates a local copy of it git clone

-    git clone

 Step 2: Set the push.autoSetupRemote option

 After clonning the repository, I can set this option to simplif future git push commands whan creating new branches

 git config --global push.autoSetupRemote true

 Step 3: Create a branch and push it

-    Create a new branch and push it for the first time, Git will automatically link that branch to the corresponding remote branch without requiring you to use --set-upstream.
+Create a new branch and push it for the first time, Git will automatically link that branch to the corresponding remote branch without requiring youto use --set-upstream.

 git checkout -b my-new-branch (Olivia) git push

 * How to compile:

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

 ---